You were born and raised in Italy. How do you think the Italian mentality shaped your life, your work and your creative process?

 Where do you get your ideas and inspiration from, how do you decide if you want to take on a certain project?

 I always try to be curious about everything that surrounds me.
-Despite my busy work schedule, I always leave time for traveling.
+Despite my busy work schedule, I always leave time for travelling.
 I visit fairs related to different industries, from interior design to products and technology.
 There is also a constant exchange with other professionals in my network.
 I frequently take time to have a chat with them and keep my knowledge of their specific industry up to date.

 Tell us a bit about your workflow.
 What are the most important factors you take into account when bringing a project to success?
 What makes you stand out from the crowd?